jchen86/angular-material-demo/README.md

 # Project Tomato

-A project I created for playing & experimenting with Angular Materials.
-The Angular Materials layout module is awesome!
+A project I created for playing & experimenting with Angular Material.
+The Angular Material layout module is awesome!

 ## Prerequisites